zalando/postgres-operator/docs/reference/cluster_manifest.md

   Patroni `synchronous_node_count` parameter value.
 Note, this option is only available for Spilo images with Patroni 2.0+.
 The default is set to `1`.
 Optional.

 * **failsafe_mode**
   Patroni `failsafe_mode` parameter value.
 If enabled, allows Patroni to cope with DCS outages and avoid leader demotion.
+See the Patroni documentation
+  [here](https://patroni.readthedocs.io/en/master/dcs_failsafe_mode.html) for more details.
+This feature is included since Patroni 3.0.0.
-Note, this option is currently not included in any Patroni release.
+  Hence, check the container image in use if this feature is included in the used Patroni version.
 The default is set to `false`.
 Optional.

 ## Postgres container resources